ethereum/ethereum-org-website/src/content/decentralized-social-networks.md

 ### Reddit {#reddit}

-Reddit has [touted Community Points](https://cointelegraph.com/news/reddit-to-reportedly-tokenize-karma-points-and-onboard-500m-new-users), which are ERC-20 token that users can earn by posting quality content and contributing to the online community.
-You can redeem these tokens to gain exclusive privileges and perks.
+Reddit has [touted Community Points](https://cointelegraph.com/news/reddit-to-reportedly-tokenize-karma-points-and-onboard-500m-new-users), which are ERC-20 tokens that users can earn by posting quality content and contributing to online communites (subreddits).
+You can redeem these tokens to [gain exclusive privileges and perks](https://www.reddit.com/community-points/) within a subreddit.
 For this project, Reddit is working with Arbitrum, a [layer 2](/layer-2/) rollup designed to scale Ethereum transactions.

+The program is already in the beta phase, with the r/CryptoCurrency subreddit [running its version of Community Points called "Moons"](https://www.reddit.com/r/CryptoCurrency/wiki/moons_wiki).
+From the community's wiki:

+> *Moons are an ERC-20 token on the Rinkeby network launched by Reddit admins in May 2020 as a part of the Community Points project.
+They are a means for users to be rewarded for their contributions in r/CryptoCurrency with a unit of ownership in the subreddit.
+Moons are independent of Reddit and once earned neither the admins nor the subreddit moderators can take them away from users.
+Moons are managed by a suite of smart contracts that handle balances, transfers, distribution/claiming, and purchasing Special Memberships.
+The smart contracts and mobile apps have been reviewed and audited by Trail of Bits, an independent security firm.*

 ### Twitter {#twitter}